peytoncordero/DRI25/command-line.md

 </Quiz>

 **Reflection**
-*How do I organize my digital information?*
--Think of the digital information you produce and store: where do you keep it?
+*How do you organize your digital information?*.
+Think of the digital information you produce and store: where do you keep it?
 Do you follow a specific system to organize it?
 Is it possible for you to draw a diagram representing it?
-Having in mind your responses to these questions and the information from the workshop, what practices could help you improve in managing your digital information?
+Now, keep in mind your responses to these questions and relate them to the information from the workshop, what practices could help you improve in managing your digital information?

 ## Creating a cheat sheet